connect-group/terraform-aws-ses-dashboard/README.md

 8. In the navigation bar, choose Functions.

-9. In the list of functions, choose the function you created in Part 6: Create an AWS Lambda Function.
+9. In the list of functions, choose the new lambda, "publish_ses_dashboard"

 10. Choose Test.
 When the function finishes running, expand the Details section.
 If the Lambda function was configured properly, you will receive one of the following messages: